WLAN-Pi/wlanpi-documentation/docs/admin/cf912_issues.md

 <span style="font-size: small; color:gray">Put the Neo2/USB assembly back in to the bottom half of the case (making sure to locate the USB cable correctly in the provided cable channel)</span>

 ![Swap-out step 8](../images/cf912_swapout_8.jpg)<br>
-<span style="font-size: small; color:gray">Clip the two halves of the case back together, re-insert the 3 retaining bolts, re-insert the micro-SD card and re-apply the sticker</span>
+<span style="font-size: small; color:gray">Clip the two halves of the case back together, re-insert the 3 retaining bolts, re-insert the micro-SD card and (on older cases only) re-apply the sticker</span>

 ## RPi Support